 Adding the option of a live chat window to your website adds a human element to the digital world.
 This can be a good option if you are at your desk during most of the day, or at least comfortable responding on mobile as well.
 Giving your prospect the option of chatting to a real person, when they want to, can give your company that extra boost in customer service.
 If a person visiting your site has a question, they can quickly have it answered by you and that may just help make their final decision to purchase from you.
 Just ensure that you are ready and willing to respond quickly when that chat notification pops up!

 On the other side of the coin, there’s always a computer that can step in when you are not available.
 Conversational bots, or chatbots, can take the place of live chat and can be customized to fit your business and answer the most frequently asked questions.
-The only downside is if the chat comes across as an obvious bot and turns the visitor off, or if it’s not customized enough to help with a variety of needs.
+And it's best to let the bot be a bot and not attempt to make it sound human.
+Visitors would most likely rather know they are chatting with a bot than feel tricked.
+One thing to keep in mind when programming the bot is to ensure it's customized enough to help with a variety of needs.
 Check out our post on this topic: Should Your Website Have a Chatbot?

 Forms are one of the easiest things you can implement to gain leads.
 If you are following inbound marketing methodology then you are regularly adding new and relevant content to your website.
 Give some thought as to which pieces of content should be ‘gated’, or placed behind a form requesting a bit of information from the visitor.
 Long-form pieces of content, such as ebooks, are a great thing to put behind a form because it’s a good chunk of valuable content that a person doesn’t usually expect to get for ‘free’.
 Other content that could be gated is presentations, videos, whitepapers, guides, or checklists.
 Just don’t ask for much information on the form; a name, company and email address are usually enough.